 If the model is accurate but impractical to implement then it adds no business value and should, therefore, be considered a bad model.

 It does not matter if operationalization means putting the model into a high-volume process, an executive dashboard or sophisticated visualization.
 If you don’t impact business results then the model is no good.
 You can, and should, be agile about developing new analytics.
 But you should keep an eye on the end objective and make sure you can deliver business results.

 About the author

 James Taylor is the CEO of Decision Management Solutions.
-James is the leading expert in Decision Management Systems– systems that are active participants in improving business results.
-Decision Management Systems apply business rules, predictive analytics and optimization technologies to address the toughest issues facing businesses today, changing the way organizations are doing business.
+James is the leading expert in Decision Management Systems — systems that are active participants in improving business results.
+Decision Management Systems applies business rules, predictive analytics and optimization technologies to address the toughest issues facing businesses today, changing the way organizations are doing business.
 James is passionate helping companies develop agile, analytic and adaptive processes and systems.
-James has over 20years developing software and solutions for clients and has led Decision Management efforts for leading companies in insurance, banking, health management and telecommunications.
+James has over 20 years developing software and solutions for clients and has led Decision Management efforts for leading companies in insurance, banking, health management and telecommunications.